M-estimation in GARCH Models in the Absence of Higher-Order Moments: Introduction

-Francq and Zako{\"\i}an (2009) underscored the importance of using higher order GARCH models such as GARCH~(2, 1) for some real financial time series but the computation and simulation results for such models are not available widely in the literature.
-We investigate the role of M-estimators for the GARCH~(2, 1) model through extensive simulations and real data analysis.
-We also provide simulation results and analysis for the GARCH~(1, 2) model.
+In a different direction, Francq and Zako{\"\i}an (2009) stressed the importance of considering higher-order GARCH models such as the GARCH~(2, 1) in the context of analyzing financial data.
+Computational results and simulation studies for such models, however, are rather scarce in the literature.
+Our simulation study and empirical applications therefore include higher-order models such as GARCH~(2, 1) and GARCH~(1, 2).

+The main contributions of the paper are as follows.
+We implement a very general algorithm for computing a variety of M-estimators and demonstrate their importance in the analysis of real data.
+We consider situations when the error distributions are possibly heavy-tailed or when a higher-order GARCH model is needed for fitting the data.
+We provide results and analysis of extensive simulation study based on M-estimators which are asymptotically normal under weak moment assumptions on error distribution.
+Finally, we study the effectiveness of the bootstrap approximation of the distribution of M-estimators.

 The paper is organized as follows.
 Sections \ref{sec.Mest} and \ref{sec.BootMest} set the background.
-In particular, we discuss the class of M-estimators and give examples in Section \ref{sec.Mest}.
-Section \ref{sec.BootMest} contains bootstrap formulation and the statement on the asymptotic validity of the bootstrap.
-Section \ref{sec.comMest} discusses computational aspects of M-estimators and its bootstrapped replicates.
-Section \ref{sec.simMest} reports simulation results for various M-estimators.
-Section \ref{sec.simBootMest} compares bootstrap approximation with the asymptotic normal approximation to distributions of M-estimators through simulation.
-Section \ref{sec.MestData} analyzes three real financial time series.
+In particular, Section \ref{sec.Mest} considers the class of M-estimators and provides several examples.
+Section~\ref{sec.BootMest} contains the bootstrap formulation and its asymptotic validity.
+Section~\ref{sec.comMest} discusses some of the computational aspects of M-estimators and their bootstrapped versions.
+Section~\ref{sec.simMest} reports simulation results for various M-estimators.
+Section \ref{sec.simBootMest} compares the bootstrap approximations of M-estimators with the classical asymptotic normal approximation.
+Section~\ref{sec.MestData} analyzes two real financial time series data.